internetofwater/internetofwater.github.io/index.md

 The underlying ontology is stored at <https://internetofwater.github.io/Glossary/glossary.ttl>

-## Water Budgeting Framework
+## Water Budget Framework

-The water budgeting framework is an ontology of 5 major concepts:
+The water budget framework is an ontology of 5 major concepts:

 1. Water Budgeting Framework Developer: Entities that have developed and published frameworks to estimate water budgets.
 So far, included developers include the [USGS](www.usgs.gov), [California Department of Water Resources](https://water.ca.gov/), and [Utah Department of Water Resources](https://water.utah.gov/).